- Rating: 3 stars

 - 2 cloves garlic, finely chopped, or 1 tsp of garlic paste

 - 1tbsp olive oil

 - 150g low-fat cream cheese

 - 650g mixed seafood such as prawns, mussels, squid and haddock

 - 200ml semi-skimmed milk

 - handful fresh flat-leaf parsley, chopped

-Lasagne gets a lot of bad press for being full of fat, but this version is filling enough to please your man (the mussels give it a surprisingly meaty texture), calorie conscious enough to keep your slinkiest friends happy and children will love the cheesy topping.
+Lasagne gets a lot of bad press for being full of fat, but this version is filling and cheesy while at the same time being calorie conscious.
 If that weren't enough, it's also a mean hangover cure.

 Preheat the oven to 170C / Gas 4.

 Heat a saucepan over a medium heat and add the olive oil.
 Add the chopped onion and garlic and fry for 4-5 minutes until soft.
 Next, add the tinned tomatoes, sugar and oregano, mix well and leave to simmer for 2-3 minutes.
 Add the cream cheese, mix until thoroughly combined and season well.
 Then remove from the heat and mix in the seafood.